gparatore123/nightmare/modules/06-ROP/unit_07.md

 following the exploit, we see that this address is exactly 0x28+8 bytes away from the start of the exploit string.
 We know this because the return address was 0x28+4 bytes away, and this is four bytes beyond that.
-That means, if we replace 0xcafebabe with 0xbffff690-0x28-8=0xbffff660, we should get the exploit we want.
+That means if we replace 0xcafebabe with 0xbffff690-0x28-8=0xbffff660, we should get the exploit we want.
 Let's give it a try: